-All imported policies are read from standard input unless you import from a file with the --file option.
+All imported policy is read from standard input, unless you import from a file with the --file option.

-You can import policy files multiple times.
+You can import policy file multiple times.
 Each import affects only a single copy of a resource.

-All imported policies are set in the draft provisioned state.
+All imported policy is set to the draft provisioned state.
 After the import, you must explicitly provision the active state.

 Non-transferrable policy rules (that is, rules tied to specific workloads, virtual servers, and bound services), the import aborts with a warning.
-See About Exporting Rules [379] for information.
+See About Exporting Rules [333] for information.

-Policy items already on the target PCE are updated by imported resources whose names match existing resources' names.
+Policy items already on the target PCE are updated by imported resources whose names match the already existing resources' names.
 Services do not have to have the same names.
 Services match if they have the same set of ports and protocols.

-An import does not delete resources.
+Resources are not deleted by an import.
 For example, if you export policy from PCE-1 to PCE-2, delete a resource "R" from PCE 1, and then export and import again, resource "R" is still present on PCE 2.
 You must explicitly delete resource "R" from PCE2.